masa16/ruby-mathgl/README.md

-# Mathgl
+# Ruby/MathGL

-Ruby/MathGL : MathGL wrapper for Ruby made using SWIG

-MathGL - library for scientific data visualization http://mathgl.sourceforge.net/
+Ruby wrapper of MathGL - library for scientific data visualization http://mathgl.sourceforge.net/

 (This package is under construction.)